USS Croatan (CVE-25): USNS Croatan

-Reactivated, Croatan was assigned to the Military Sea Transportation Service in a noncommissioned status, manned by a civilian crew on 16 June 1958.
+Reactivated, Croatan was assigned to the Military Sea Transportation Service in a noncommissioned status on 16 June 1958, crewed by civilians.
 In August 1963, she carried 23 F-104 Starfighters delivered to the Royal Norwegian Air Force 331 Squadron at Bodø, Norway.
 In March 1964 she carried also F-104 Starfighter and delivered to the Royal Hellenic Air Force.
 In October 1964, she served as an experimental ship under NASA control until May 1965.
 In August 1965, she helped transport helicopters for the US Army's 1st Cavalry Division (Airmobile) to Vietnam.
 She was stricken for disposal on 15 September 1970 and sold for scrap in 1971.